Dr. H. Richard AlexanderFocus: Peritoneal Mesothelioma

 Dr. Alexander is one of the leading specialists treating peritoneal mesothelioma and has significantly advanced treatment of the disease through his research.

 About Dr. Alexander

-Dr. H. Richard Alexander is the Chief Surgical Officer at the Rutgers Cancer Institute of New Jersey.
+Dr. H. Richard Alexander is the Chief Surgical Officer at the Rutgers Cancer Institute of New Jersey and the regional director of surgery for Monmouth Medical Center, which is the parent organization of Rutgers Cancer Institute and other Rutgers-affiliated medical locations.
 He is an internationally recognized peritoneal mesothelioma specialist who has worked extensively on improving the treatment of this disease.

 Medical Degree and Residencies